scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Extensive research has been done on solving linear Diophantine equations and linear Diophantine equation systems :cite:`Weinstock1960,Bond1967,Lambert1988,Clausen1989,Aardal2000`.
-In our case the equations are actually independent expect for requiring at least one term for plus variables.
+In our case the equations are actually independent expect for the additional constraints for plus variables.
 Also, the non-negative solutions can be found more easily.
 We use an adaptation of the algorithm used in SymPy_ which recursively reduces any linear Diophantine equation to equations of the form :math:`ax + by = d`.
 Those can be solved efficiently with the Extended Euclidian algorithm :cite:`Menezes1996`.
 Then the solutions for those can be combined into a solution for the original equation.

-All coefficients in those equations are likely very small, because they correspond to the multiplicity of sequence variables.
+All coefficients in those equations are likely very small since they correspond to the multiplicity of sequence variables.
 Similarly, the number of variables in the equations is usually small as they map to sequence variables.
 The constant is the multiplicity of a subject term and hence also usually small.
 Overall, the number of distinct equations that are solved is small and the solutions are cached.
 This reduces the impact of the sequence variables on the overall run time.

 Optimizations
 -------------